COVID-19 and Commercial Landlords: What Can You Tell Tenants?

 As landlords, however, you are limited in what you can disclose.

 You could, potentially, seek the consent of the person with the positive COVID diagnosis to disclose this information.
-However, that may be challenging since you likely do not have a direct relationship with the individual, and you may place their employer in a position of disclosing information in breach of its privacy obligations (more information about employer disclosure obligations is available in this other article I previously wrote).
+However, that may be challenging since you likely do not have a direct relationship with the individual, and you may place their employer in a position of disclosing information in breach of its privacy obligations.

 As a result, your best option is to rely on disclosure without consent where “required or authorized by law”.